bbauska/meta-react-basics/README.md

 parent-child unidirectional flow of data, and you'll gain an understanding of the hierarchy of React.

-Let's start with an example of two **components** which will be used in the same app.
+Let's start with an example of two <b>components</b> which will be used in the same app.
 First is the promo component, which will return the contents of the promo heading components that you will create later.

 To build the promo component, you can declare the function promo and then write a return statement inside of curly braces.
-This statement has a div inside of which **PromoHeading** is called.
-This is then followed by the line export default **Promo** to make the component accessible.
+This statement has a div inside of which <b>PromoHeading</b> is called.
+This is then followed by the line export default <b>Promo</b> to make the component accessible.

-Next, let's write the **PromoHeading** component.
-You can declare function **PromoHeading** and in curly braces type return, opening, parenthesis, h1 tag the text 80 percent of sale, h1 closing tag, and closing parenthesis.
+Next, let's write the <b>PromoHeading</b> component.
+You can declare function <b>PromoHeading</b> and in curly braces type return, opening, parenthesis, h1 tag the text 80 percent of sale, h1 closing tag, and closing parenthesis.
 Once again, don't forget to export the components to make it available.
 Success.

-You've now created the **component** promo, which calls a function from the component **PromoHeading** to return the text 80 percent off sale.
+You've now created the <b>component</b> promo, which calls a function from the component <b>PromoHeading</b> to return the text 80 percent off sale.

-In this example, the **Promo** component is known as a parent component, and the component it renders, **PromoHeading**, is referred to as the child component.
+In this example, the <b>Promo</b> component is known as a parent component, and the component it renders, <b>PromoHeading</b>, is referred to as the child component.

 Now, let's say that the discount increases to 99 percent off and you need to update the code to reflect this.
-One approach is to update the text inside of the h1 tags in the **Promo** details component.
+One approach is to update the text inside of the h1 tags in the <b>Promo</b> details component.
 That's a quick fix because there is only one change to deal with.

 However, let's explore a more complex situation.
-This time, your manager asks you to call the **PromoHeading** component in the sidebar and footer components of the web app in addition to the primary component.
+This time, your manager asks you to call the <b>PromoHeading</b> component in the sidebar and footer components of the web app in addition to the primary component.